 Some people believe they can disinherit their spouse simply by cutting them out of their Will.
 Those people should think again.
 In Pennsylvania, as in many states including New Jersey and Florida, a widowed spouse has the right to take under the deceased’s Will, or if they deem that as insufficient, an elective spousal share estate determined by law.

-The spousal share can be viewed as either elective or forced.
-It is elective because the surviving spouse has discretion to take under the Will or the Elective Spousal Share statute.
+The spousal share is elective because the surviving spouse has discretion to take under the Will or the Elective Spousal Share statute.
 Also, some people call it a forced share as the spouse has the right to force their share on the estate plan, often reducing the inheritance of other beneficiaries.

 A recent case in the Orphans’ Court of Philadelphia County explains what a spouse is entitled to when their partner dies.
 It should be noted at the outset, these rules govern only married couples in Pennsylvania, and each State’s elective spousal share can differ.

 In Glassman Estate, the deceased had two sons from his first marriage and a second current wife.
 In his Will, he sought to bequest all his assets to his two sons.
 Upon learning of this, his wife filed a complaint seeking to enforce her spousal share.